Meet The Team

 Founder

 Since founding Indraloka Animal Sanctuary in 2005, Indra has led as Executive Director, where she has had the opportunity to observe the ways in which the beloved animals at Indraloka helped hurting humans heal, learn, and grow.
 She realized early on that we humans need the animals even more than they need us– and that if we let them be who they truly are– free from farms and cages and threats of death and living as equal loved ones together with humans– they save us over and over again.
-Today, Indra will help us understand what trauma is, how it impacts our brains, and how relationships with rescued farm animals have helped her– and countless others– heal and move past their scars to create meaningful and joyous lives.

 The sanctuary is not named after Indra, but rather she is named after the Hindu God Indra who created Indraloka (Sanskrit name for the heaven for the Gods).